Young Royals (book series): Patience, Princess Catherine

 Patience, Princess Catherine, first published in 2004, tells the story of Catherine of Aragon from her arrival in 1501 to marry Arthur, Prince of Wales, heir to the throne of England, until her marriage to Henry VIII in 1509.
 She is uncertain about the marriage and fakes having intercourse by using goat's blood.
 Arthur dies shortly after the wedding, and the novel deals mainly with Catherine's uncertainty about her future between Arthur's death and her marriage to Henry.
 In the book she is constantly beset with money troubles, as the English king takes away her small allowance.
 At the end she marries King Henry and becomes his queen, even though people in court give conflicting accounts of whether or not Arthur and Catherine consummated their marriage, which would later lead to one of the arguments Henry had about their marriage being a contradiction to church rules.

 This novel is unique to the others in that it tells the story both through Catherine's point of view, and Henry VIII's.
 The chapters in the book switch between the two characters, Catherine's side being printed normally, and Henry's in italics.
-While Catherine overcomes obstacles, Henry deals with his own problems of filling in Arthur's shoes when he dies, and the stress of having to be taught the way to rule a kingdom by his father, Henry VII, who up until then, largely ignored him.
+While Catherine overcomes obstacles, Henry deals with his own problems of filling in Arthur's shoes when he dies, and the stress of having to be taught the way to rule a kingdom by his father, Henry VII of England, who up until then, largely ignored him.